davidstalnaker/deploy/README.md

 	* reload_command - command to be run after pulling the repository
 	* no_su (optional) - if true, will not change uid anywhere
 	* git_user (optional) - specific user to run the git pull as (defaults to the the user who owns the root folder of the repository)

+You will also need to add your server to GitHub's post-receive hooks.
+To do this, go to Admin -> Service Hooks -> Post-Receive Urls and add <your url>/<secret key>.
+This is also where you can test your server once it is running.

 ## Running